 The reason is that there’s a deep flaw in the “pledge now, pollute less later” approach.
 Despite the high-minded and quantitative nature of these goals, the actual date for their achievement is set far so in the future, as to be beyond the expected political lifetime of any of the public officials adopting these goals.
 And there’s no mechanism, aside from moral suasion, to require accomplishment of these goals.
 So in practice, what they may do is simply give politicians cover for conspicuously expressing concern about climate change, without actually having to do anything substantive or difficult to attain it.

 The International Panel on Climate Change has made it clear in its most recent report that we’re rapidly approaching a point of no return if we’re to avoid serious and permanent damage to the climate.
 We’re going to need something more than soothing rhetoric and distant goals to avoid dramatically altering our planet.
-As we wrote in our first commentary of the year, 2021 is the time when we need to start taking climate change seriously; if we don’t future Groundhog Day’s will be depressingly similar, and even more grim.
+As we wrote in a year ago, 2021 would have been a good time to start taking climate change seriously.
+We’ve mostly squandered another year, unless things change, next year’s Groundhog Day will be depressingly similar, and even more grim.